Deploy on Kubernetes, with Kafka support

 Manual scaling down

-If the load of your system decreases, then you might remove one member from the cluster by modifying the replicas field as follows:
+If the load of your system decreases, you can reduce the number of members in the cluster by modifying the replicas field as follows:

 kubectl scale deployment kafkorama --replicas=2